-Three years ago an entire Fallbrook family vanished leaving eggs on the counter and pets unattended.
+An entire Fallbrook family vanished leaving eggs on the counter and pets unattended.

-They have not been seen or heard from since and the FBI has taken over the search for Joseph and Summer McStay and their two preschool-age boys, Gianni and Joey Jr.,
+Law enforcement authorities searched for Joseph and Summer McStay and their two preschool-age boys, Gianni and Joey Jr.,

 This timeline documents the events leading up to and following the report of the family's disappearance.

 Jan.
 28, 2010 – Someone using the McStay’s computer searched for information about travel to Mexico and passports for children days before they disappeared.

 Jan.
 31, 2010 - Family celebrates youngest son Joseph Jr. 3rd birthday

 Feb.
 4, 2010 - Joseph McStay stopped answering his cell phone according to his brother.
 Summer McStay last spoke with her sister.
 Summer and Joseph text each other around 5 p.m.

 Feb.
 4, 2010, 7:47 p.m. - Surveillance camera at a neighbor's home shows family's Isuzu trooper leaving the cul de sac.
 Camera does not show who is in the vehicle.

 Feb.
 4, 2010, 8:28 p.m. - Fallbrook cellphone tower pings Joseph's phone.
 He makes a call to an employee in Rancho Cucamonga to talk about work.